Have you ever found yourself eating and wondering why you are eating it? Chances are, it is not always because you are hungry.

 Why Should You Eat Only When You Are Hungry?

 The obvious assumption is that people eat because they are hungry, but that is not always the case.
 Get in the habit of asking yourself why you are eating, and you may be surprised how often that is not the reason why you are eating.

 Eating for other reasons every so often is not a problem, but it can become one if it becomes regular.
 That is because your body is smart.
 Hunger is a sign that your body wants and (before things get complicated) needs food.
 Eating when you are hungry and stopping when you are full is a way to eat the “right” amount of food.

 Eating when you are not hungry leads to eating more than your body needs.
-That is a recipe for weight gain, and all that comes with it, such as having less energy, and higher risk for conditions such as type 2 diabetes, heart disease, and hypertension.
+That is a recipe for weight gain, and all that comes with it, such as having less energy, and higher blood sugar and diabetes risk.
 If you tend to eat for reasons other than hunger, getting away from that habit can let you lose weight more easily.

 Why People May Eat Aside from Being Hungry

 There are many reasons why people might eat when they are not hungry.
 Here are a few common ones.

 Stress or Other Emotional Eating